-- Demolition of the existing Solihull Road overbridge and construction of a new bridge to replace it
+- demolition of the existing Solihull Road bridge and construction of a new replacement bridge

 - realignment of the existing local road network.

 Skanska is leading the project, working in close collaboration with design partner Mott MacDonald and customer National Highways.